 The Sault Tribe operates five tribal casinos in the state, and GAN will provide sports betting and online casino platforms.
 But online poker software hasn’t been ruled out.

 Land-based partner: Grand Traverse Band of Ottawa and Chippewa Indians

 UK betting giant William Hill is entering the legalized MI gambling market in partnership with the GTB.
 William Hill will operate a retail sportsbook and online casino with the tribe, but online poker might be a potential in the future.

 RELATED: Get The Latest Updates & Offers From Top Michigan Online Sportsbooks

-When Michigan poker goes online, you’ll be able to deposit cash and play Hold’em and Omaha for real money.
-You’ll even be able to claim a welcome bonus when you open your account.
+With Michigan poker now online, you can deposit cash and play Hold’em and Omaha for real money.
+You can even claim a welcome bonus when you open your account.

 Many regulated states like New Jersey and Nevada have experienced problems with declined payments with credit cards.
 Some US banks still won’t process deposit requests if they are for online poker and gambling.
-That’s certainly a problem that could occur when the first Michigan poker rooms appear, but thankfully there are other great options available as well.
+That’s certainly a problem that could occur in Michigan, but thankfully there are other great options available as well.

-So, what deposit methods will you be able to use?
+So, what deposit methods can you use?
 Here are some of the most popular payment options for US players in regulated states.

 A prepaid card like Play+ is a great option if you want to avoid using your credit card.
 Apply for the poker site’s branded prepaid card and load it with cash direct from your debit or credit card.
 Then, simply transfer the money into your poker account.
 Prepaid cards are quick to use and acceptance rates are very high.
 You can earn free cash the first time you use your prepaid card and even use the card to make ATM withdrawals.